DataDrivenJason/stroke_quality_dashboard/README.md

 because it is a modelling commitment rather than a feature.
 Crude mortality and functional-outcome comparisons between sites are close to meaningless without it.
 `METHODS.md` §10 sets out how to do it and what to watch for.

-**Rebranding the charts.** `core/viz.py` holds the palette in `LIGHT` and `DARK` dicts.
-Substitute your hues and validate them for colour-vision deficiency before shipping — do not eyeball it.

 ---